Watch clips from weekly studio class performances:

 Full program available here.

 And later in the year, we presented three concerts at the OshKosh Correctional Institution.
 For more details, look for my upcoming article in American Music Teacher entitled “Keys Behind Bars.”
 Prisoners wrote multiple letters of thanks afterwards, and students found the experience revelatory.
-We will return to the prison for more concerts in winter, 2017.
+We returned for 3 more concerts in 2017 and will do so again in 2018.

 Studio Recital: Musical Time-Travel